 Investment Restrictions

-Starting July 1, 2022, the Treasurer’s investment restrictions will be issued as one consolidated list.
-The Restricted Investments List will identify the companies in which CRPTF assets may not be invested.
+The Treasurer’s investment restrictions are consolidated into the Restricted Investments List.
+The Restricted Investments List identifies the companies in which CRPTF assets may not be invested.
 These include restrictions:

 The restrictions described in the Restricted Investments List are in addition to any restrictions or other sanctions that may be promulgated by the U.S. Office of Foreign Assets Control, other federal entity, or as may be required by contract with the Office of the Treasurer.